 The Road to Hana has countless stops and is a very popular activity to do in Hawaii. it’s certainly one of the best things to do on the island of Maui.

-Keep reading this article to learn more about my top 15 stops on the beautiful Road to Hana.
-I have also included some tips and tricks to help you plan accordingly.
+Keep reading this article to learn more about our top 15 stops on the beautiful Road to Hana.
+We have also included some tips and tricks to help you plan accordingly.

-2. How Many Stops Does the Road to Hana have?
+The Best 15 Stops on the Road to Hana

 1. The Town of Paia